+- Sent through the Student Conduct Process.

+- Up to \$150 fine

-- Sent through the Student Conduct Process. - \$100 fine - Community Service - Possible counseling - Possible suspension from campus housing at the discretion of the Student Conduct Board - Possible involvement of the Phoenix Police Department depending on severity of physical harm - Possible referral to the Code of Conduct Board for suspension from the University. - Suspension from campus housing, possible involvement of the Phoenix PD and possible referral to the Code of Conduct Committee for suspension or expulsion from the University.
+- Community Service

+- Possible counseling

+- Possible suspension from campus housing at the discretion of the Student Conduct Board

+- Possible involvement of the Phoenix Police Department depending on severity of physical harm

+- Possible referral to the Code of Conduct Board for suspension from the University.

+the Phoenix PD and possible referral to the Code of Conduct Committee for suspension or expulsion from the University.